-Zeta Phi Beta Sorority, Inc. was founded January 16, 1920, on the campus of Howard University in Washington, D.C. by five coeds, Arizona Cleaver, Myrtle Tyler, Viola Tyler, Fannie Pettie and Pearl Neal.
+Zeta Phi Beta Sorority, Inc. was founded January 16, 1920, on the campus of Howard University in Washington, D.C. by five coeds, Arizona Cleaver Stemmons, Myrtle Tyler Faithful, Viola Tyler Goings, Fannie Pettie Watts and Pearl A. Neal.
 These women dared to depart from the traditional coalitions for Black women and sought to establish a new organization founded on the ideas of Scholarship, Service, Sisterhood and Finer Womanhood.

 Zeta chapters and auxiliary groups have given countless hours of voluntary service to educate the public, assist youth, provide scholarships, support organized charities and promote legislation for social and civic change.
-As the sorority moves toward its centennial, it retains its original zest for excellence.
+As the Sorority has reached its centennial, it retains its original zest for excellence.
 It espouses the highest academic ideals and that has resulted in its members serving in groundbreaking roles in all fields of endeavor.
 Zeta Phi Beta Sorority, Inc. is poised for perpetual service to mankind into her second century and beyond...